| | |

 • Scrapbook paper

-For this project I used Rust-Oleum American Accents 2X paint and primer in heirloom white.
-I try my best to always paint furniture outside to avoid the cluster of paint fumes in the house or garage.
+I try my best to always spray paint furniture outside to avoid the cluster of paint fumes in the house or garage.
 I placed the desk on a large board to protect the grass a little (you could also use paper under the desk too).

-2. Used TSP cleaner and wiped down the whole desk -you’d be surprised by the amount of goop and grim that comes off an older piece of furniture!;
+2. Using TSP cleaner, I wiped down the whole desk; you’d be surprised by the amount of goop and grim that comes off an older piece of furniture!

-3. Lightly sanded down the whole desk with fine grit sand paper;
+3. Next, I lightly sanded down the whole desk with fine grit sand paper.

-5. Let the desk air dry for about a half-hour;
+5. I let the desk air dry for about a half-hour.

-6. Spray painted the first coat and let it sit an hour.
+6. Then I started spray painting the first coat which I let it sit for an hour.
 I always recommend two coats of paint for a nice even finish.

-7. Spray painted a second coat (in between each coat I would let it sit about an hour, lightly sand where needed and wipe it down lightly before applying the next coat).
+7. After the first coat was dry I spray painted a second coat (in between each coat I would let it sit about an hour, lightly sand where needed and wipe it down lightly before applying the next coat).

 8. Last step was to let it fully dry overnight before starting work on the desktop and drawer front.